Community Forge

 Designing Freedom: A Community Forge Challenge

 We're not just designing a tiny home—we're designing the future of community living.
-We're launching a contest to find visionary plans for an underground, mixed-use community on our 5-acre parcel.
+We're launching two contests to find visionary plans for our expanded community.

-Inspired by Begich Towers, Whittier, AK, where a single building houses most of the town's essential services, we're seeking designs for a connected underground village.
+Inspired by Whittier, Alaska, where a single building houses most of the town's essential services, we're seeking designs for a connected underground village on a dedicated portion of our land.
 Your design should feature interconnected tiny homes and communal spaces with elements like atriums and underground greenery.
 The goal is to create a practical, self-contained sanctuary that can house as many people as possible while fostering a close-knit community.

 This is your chance to help us shape the future of our community.
-The contest is open to everyone, regardless of age, background, or skill level.
+The contests are open to everyone, regardless of age, background, or skill level.
 This includes architects, designers, students, hobbyists, and even those who design with tools like The Sims.

 All prize stays are subject to the winner(s) adhering to all community rules and agreements.

-This program outlines the spatial and functional requirements for a self-sufficient, underground mixed-use community inspired by Begich Towers, Coober Pedy, Australia, Earthship Biotecture, and Montreal's RESO.
+This program outlines the spatial and functional requirements for a self-sufficient, underground mixed-use community inspired by the principles of Begich Towers, Coober Pedy, Australia, Earthship Biotecture, and Montreal's RESO.
 The total project area is 5 acres (approximately 217,800 square feet).

 I. Core Program Requirements & Approximate Square Footages